Experian credit score, rating and report

 Experian takes everything it knows about you (whatever is in your credit file) and boils it down to a number.
 If you have a good score, you can usually be approved for a loan, credit card or mortgage.

-It’s also worth noting that although all lenders will look at your credit score, they also have their own qualifying criteria when approving customers.
+It’s also worth noting that although all lenders look at your credit score, they also have their own qualifying criteria when approving customers.

 What does an Experian credit score look like?